-To start a garden from scratch, you first need to clear away unwanted vegetation.
+To start a garden from scratch, you first need to clear away unwanted vegetation (brush, grass, weeds, etc.).
 Then you must take stock of what you have to work with.
-That means determining what the soil is like in the area where you will be opening up this new bed, as well as how much sun the space receives.
-Once you know what you have to work with, you can begin improving the soil, choosing plants, planting them, and taking steps to promote their well-being.
+That means finding out what the soil is like in the area where you will be opening up this new bed, as well as how much sun the space receives.
+Once you know what you have to work with, you can begin improving your soil, choosing plants, planting them, and taking steps to promote their well-being.

-I supply all the information you need to know on how to start a ne...w garden bed in the resources below:
+All of the information you need to... know on how to start a new garden bed is supplied in the resources below.

 01 of 13